-We have attracted talented associates and continue to grow in numbers and in breadth of experience in different areas of law.
+Over the years, we have been joined by talented lawyers, growing in number and in breadth of experience.
 We represent trade unions, organizations, and individuals in both the public and private sector, and in every profession.
 Our clients include teachers, musicians, nurses, crown attorneys, doctors, engineers, pilots, athletes, health care professionals, judges, postal workers, machinists, airline workers, service workers, industrial workers, retail workers, pension plans, equality seeking groups and community organizations.

 We strive to continue the tradition of excellence and client service established by our founding partners.